ChathurikaDissanayaka/scrimba-html/README.md

-# Module Two of The Frontend Developer Career Path in Scrimba
+# Learn HTML and CSS on Scrimba
-## Projects
+## Projects (including some HTML and CSS projects of the Frontend Developer Career Path)

 <ul>
   <li><a href="https://brilliant-brigadeiros-a9f5a9.netlify.app/" target="_blank">Google clone</a></li>